Introduction: Why a Smart Sprinkler Layout Matters

 Sprinkler Head Placement Patterns

-Choose a layout pattern that suits your lawn’s shape and size.
+Pick a pattern that fits your lawn’s geometry:

-- Triangular Pattern: Efficient for irregular or curved spaces, minimizing dry spots.
+- Triangular Pattern: Great for irregular or curved areas.

-- Rectangular Pattern: Best for long, narrow lawns, ensuring consistent watering.
+- Rectangular Pattern: Perfect for long, narrow strips like side yards.

 Nozzle Selection